EdNorGoy/starter-hugo-academic/content/authors/admin/_index.md

 title: Edwige Nortier
 role: PhD student
 avatar_filename: edwige_site.jpg
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include audit and its norms, auditors and their identity & recognition, along with some side topics such as audit memes.
 interests:
   - Audit
   - Auditors